FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Installation Guide.md

     >PRO TIP: Be on the lookout for multiple (or rogue) PXE servers on the network

+    >PRO TIP: You'll need to enable TCP ports 80, 443, 9800 and 9801 for many scenarios.

 * [ ] **Configure IIS for PSD over HTTP/S** - Install and configure IIS and WebDAV).
 See the [IIS Configuration Guide](https://github.com/FriendsOfMDT/PSD/blob/master/Documentation/PowerShell%20Deployment%20-%20IIS%20Configuration%20Guide.md) for details.
     - [ ] Install IIS
     - [ ] Install and configure WebDAV